-Planned Activities Include - Work continues on delivering the targets within our resourcing plan which include an additional 75 Ambulance Care Assistants, 160 Technicians (revised target - see comments below), 200 Paramedics (including 51 Specialist and 12 Advanced Paramedics).
-Paramedic intakes commence in August with work across each Region being undertaken as a matter of priority to fill training places.
-The Workforce Development Group is monitoring the position to consider the best options for maximising recruitment.
-One decision which has been approved is the conversion of some Paramedic and Technician training places into a Trainee Paramedic intake of 48.
-This will allow the maximum utilisation of external applicants to commence and complete Paramedic training over two years.
+Planned Activities Include - Work continues on delivering the targets within our resourcing plan which include an additional 75 Ambulance Care Assistants, 160 Technicians, 200 Paramedics (including 51 Specialist and 12 Advanced Paramedics).
+Paramedic intakes commenced in July with a further September and October group.
+The Workforce Development Group is monitoring the position to consider the best options for maximising recruitment, following the earlier decision to shift the balance to recruiting a Trainee Paramedic intake of 48 in September (47 appointed).
+Although the focus is on maximising our present training groups, the work has commenced to identify the prospectus schedule for 2019-2021 to support delivery of our workforce targets.
 Workforce re-modelling (incorporating Clinical Response Model developments and Demand & Capacity Review) will inform any further adjustments for this and future year targets.

-Other Considerations - The development of the employee resourcing model continues to mitigate the risk associated with maintaining high volume Paramedic recruitment and training required as part of our strategy.
+Other Considerations -The development of the employee resourcing model continues to mitigate the risk associated with maintaining high volume Paramedic recruitment and training required as part of our strategy.
 This work aims to support continuing target delivery over the next three years as we prepare for changes to the Educational Model to align with the introduction of degree level HCPC registration requirements in 2021.
 This will build on the external pipeline which was expanded last year with commencement of the first full time degree programme in Scotland (first graduates in 2020).